Njmondoa/Online-Shopping-Modelling-and-Development-/README.md

 ##  MODELING THE REQUIREMENTS
-### Login
-It is the login session for the Administrator, customer and Exit.
+`Login` *It is the login session for the Administrator, customer and Exit.
-### Product Details
-It is used to view the product details from the database.
+`Product *Details` used to view the product details from the database.
-### Add New Products
-It is used to add a product into the database and it includes searching for product details and removing a product from the database.
+`Add New Products` *used to add a product into the database and it includes searching for product details and removing a product from the database.
-### Updating the Quantity
-It is used to update the product details from the database
+`Updating the Quantity` *used to update the product details from the database

 ## UML Diagram